 Generally, there are four types of cost-based pricing.
 These are:

-Under this, a company adds a fixed percentage of the total cost as mark-up to come up with the selling price.
+Under this, a company adds a fixed percentage of the total cost as a mark-up to come up with the selling price.
 We can also call it the average cost pricing.
 The above example of the mobile explains cost-plus pricing.
 Usually, manufacturing organizations use cost-plus pricing.

-Under this, the reseller adds a certain amount or percentage of the cost to arrive at the selling price.
+Under markup pricing, the reseller adds a certain amount or percentage of the cost to arrive at the selling price.
 Most retailers use such pricing.
 For example, a retailer buys a mobile from the distributor for $500.
 On $500, the retailer would add a mark-up of $100 to earn a profit.

 Break-Even Cost Pricing